Crook, Colorado: Toponymy

 The town was named for General George Crook, a general officer during the American Civil War and the Indian Wars.
 Crook has frequently been noted on lists of unusual place names.

 Geography

-Crook is located in Logan County at coordinates and elevation 3708 ft.

 At the 2020 United States census, the town had a total area of 0.349 km2, all of it land.

 Climate

 According to the Köppen Climate Classification system, Crook has a cold semi-arid climate, abbreviated "BSk" on climate maps.